 When you land a pawn on the opposite baseline it is still vulnerable to capture.
 So long as it remains uncaptured you can use a later turn to carry it to safety over the edge of the board, though you may, if you wish, move it back into the playing area.
 Once taken off the board it is placed in one of the two enemy camps.

 The game ends as soon as one player wins either by getting a second pawn home and onto the other enemy camp, or by capturing seven or all eight opposing pawns - or, of course, by acknowledging the opponent's resignation.
 You may consider it a double win if you get two home before your opponent has got one.

 In order to ensure that the first player didn't win because of a more favourable initial board configuration, you should then turn the whole board through 180 degrees and play again with the Black having the first move, so playing from exactly the same position as White did in the first game.
 In subsequent games you may like to give the board a quarter-turn to produce a new pair of starting positions.

 How many possible configurations?
 The first quarterboard may be placed either way up in and any of four different orientations, giving eight possible patterns for the first quarter.
 The same applies to each of the others, making 8^4 or 4096 patterns in all.
 But then each one of the four may be placed in any of six different positions relative to the other three - viz.
 ABCD, ABDC, ACBD, ACDB, ADBC, ADCB circularly from any given corner.
 Then 6 x 4096 = 24,576.
 The fact that the whole board may be placed with either pair of opposite sides as baselines doubles the number of opening arrays to 49,152.
-As a matter of interest, it's possible to design a fifth quarter-board with an arrangement on each side different from any of the others.
-It took me some time to decide which of the five to omit.
 (Return)